ecmwf/kronos/README.rst

 Kronos file formats are listed below.
 For each format an executable ("kronos-<format>) in the /bin directory will provide a description of each field

 - Kronos Executor configuration format (for info: > kronos-config-exe)
-- Kronos Profile Format ".KPF" (for info: > kronos-kpf)
+- Kronos Profile Format ".KProfile" (for info: > kronos-kprofile)
 - Kronos Schedule Format ".KSF" (for info: > kronos-ksf)
 - Kronos Results Format ".KRF" (for info: > kronos-krf)